natdlc/udemy-react/README.md

 156. Preventing Function Re-Creation with useCallback()

+    - useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders
     - has dependency array like useEffect
     - uses an algorithm to make sure previous reference values of props are the same reference values for comparison -